 One key aspect of the Agile manifesto that needs to be considered is how to organize the team in terms of value that drives domain, product and technology so that every opportunity to increase speed to market is taken.
 Speed and value are key.
 Quality is a given.

-- If a product is large (which will typically be the case), decompose Product teams into Feature teams.
+- If a product is large (which will typically be the case), decompose product teams into feature teams.
 Feature teams focus on specifics.
-For example in a cash management system, it could be a credit life cycle management feature, a portfolio management feature, so on and so forth.
+For example in a cash management system, it could be a credit life cycle management feature, a portfolio management feature, and so on and so forth.
 This is the lowest level of team decomposition which means all of the skills necessary to architect, develop and test the feature are in that team.

-In summary, intelligently thinking what I should build that maximizes value, in bite sized chunks and how I should organize my team is the key to success.
+In summary, intelligently thinking what I should build that maximizes value in bite-sized chunks and how I should organize my team are the keys to success.